b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 ### Ternary expression {#sec:ternary_expression}

-If you need only a single `if ... else` in your code you may prefer to replace it with ternary expression.
+If you need only a single `if ... else` in your code you may prefer to replace it with ternary operator.
 Its general form is `condition_or_Bool ? result_if_true : result_if_false`.

 Let me rewrite `getMin` from @sec:julia_language_if_else using ternary expression.